ritikmishra23/JavaScript/README.md

 # JavaScript
-A Code repo for JavaScript Beginner.
+A Code repo for JavaScript Practice and Revision from Basic.